HyperviewHQ/hyperview_docs/documentation/using-hyperview/sensor-management/index.rst

 A Manual sensor profile will indicate to Hyperview that the user will manually manage sensors and sensor data.

+.. important:: An asset can have only one monitoring profile.
+Switching an asset's Sensor Monitoring Profile will delete previous sensors and create new ones where applicable.
+You can manage this setting from the asset's *Information -> Sensor Monitoring* page.

 =====================
 Sensors and Analyzers
 =====================
+Analyzers are part of the Hyperview expert system.
+They are called upon to help normalize data, for example, by calculating a power sensor if the asset provides no direct information but provides enough information to calculate it.
+They are also called upon to calculate computed sensors from information supplied by the user.
+For example, we can use asset elevation information to calculate operational information like total rack capacity in a location or maximum available contiguous space in a rack to aid in future asset placement.

+Analyzers perform a critical role in normalizing the data for assets across manufacturers and models.
+Furthermore, they perform near real-time analytics on critical metrics, such as energy metering for racks and locations, rack Delta-T, Power Utilization Effectiveness, and Carbon footprint equivalency.
+The analysis covers the following areas:

+1. Power
+2. Energy
+3. Temperature and Humidity
+4. Space utilization
+5. Carbon footprint

+Computed sensors are created and associated with the appropriate assets to hold the analysis results.
+The Hyperview export system monitors the data and event flow and performs analysis in near real-time.
+Some analytics, such as daily aggregations and statistical summaries, are performed on a schedule.

 =====================
 Sensors and licensing
 =====================

+Sensors in Hyperview are created through various methods:

+1. Asset sensors are automatically discovered and monitored.
+2. Applying a BACnet or Modbus definition to an asset.
+3. Manually created if the asset has a manual sensor monitoring profile.
+4. Computed by an analyzer

+Asset counts can change and thus impact licensing through the following methods:

+1. Adding or discovering more assets.
+2. Connecting sensors to an existing asset, For example, adding a sensor bundle to a rack PDU.
+3. An improvement or bug fix in the discovery system that allows the discovery of more sensors, for example, a new or updated device definition.
+4. More Analyzers to provide more intelligence and metrics.
+This will add more computed sensors.

+If your sensor or asset count exceeds the license threshold, The primary account contact will get an email notification.
+Your account manager will also contact you.

+.. important:: Under no circumstance will Hyperview delete assets or sensors.
+We will always work with you to answer and rectify any licensing issues.